merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 The catalytic genes - all the ones from module M00175 - are located next to each other on the bacterial chromosome.
 The other required biosynthetic genes are located farther along, with _nifE_ and _nifN_ expressed under the same promoter and _nifB_ isolated from the rest of the genes and expressed under its own promoter.

-We expect to see this general pattern reflected in the Arctic Ocean metagenome assemblies, meaning that genes _nifHDKEN_ are the most likely to end up on the same contig.
+We expect to see this general pattern reflected in the Arctic Ocean metagenome assemblies, meaning that gene groups _nifHDK_ and _nifEN_ are the most likely to end up on the same contig.
 If you keep reading, you will see that this is indeed the case!

 Without further ado, let's take a look at the data.